Ajris/Kubernetes-Istio/README.md

 The great advantage is the dynamic configuration handled by the control plane (as _.yaml_ config files) so you'll never have to manually change any of the envoy proxies.
 The Istio's impact on the application can be visualized as shown in the image below.
 ![Istio impact on an app](service-mesh.svg)

-As part of this tutorial you can also slowly go through all of the below described steps in order to quickly set up a custom containarized flask application and Istio routing rules that work right out of the box.
+As part of this tutorial you can also slowly go through all of the below described steps in order to quickly set up a custom containerized flask application and Istio routing rules that work right out of the box.
 This way you can see how easy it is to manage traffic inside k8s container.
 The provided application answers to GET requests (<url>/hostname path) by returning a hostname of the node handling the particular request.
 That's an easy and efficient way to visualize traffic management concepts.
 1. issue `minikube start` to start a cluster environment
 2. cd to tutorial/ directory
-3. issue ` eval $(minikube -p minikube docker-env)` to make use of a local k8s and docker registers
+3. issue ` eval $(minikube -p minikube docker-env)` to make use of a local k8s and docker registry
-4. issue `docker build -f Dockerfile -t tip-app:latest .` to contanarize provided flask application
+4. issue `docker build -f Dockerfile -t tip-app:latest .` to containerize provided flask application
 5. let's install Istio mesh inside minikube cluster --- issue `istioctl install --set profile=demo -y` followed by `kubectl label namespace default istio-injection=enabled` to perform the installation and automatically inject Istio traffic envoys to created pods.
 6. issue `kubectl apply -f flask-deploy.yaml` to create pods with just built docker image
 7. to verify whether pods are running you can issue `kubectl get pods`.
 There should be no errors